eliasmattern/PsyTestPro/README.md

 - Export experiments

 ### :heavy_plus_sign: Create experiment
-Experiments consist of a name and a time of day.
 The experiments you create will have a schedule with tasks for the user.
-There are three time of day you can choose from: `morn / eve / full`.
-This allows you to create an experiment with different schedules for different times of the day.
+You can also declare that an experiment should not have a schedule.
+If you do this, all tasks will immediately start when Te starter begins.

 ### :x: Delete experiment
 Here you can delete your experiments.
 Once deleted, the experiment and its tasks will be removed.